Types of cryptocurrency wallets and key strategies to protect your digital assets

 Main types of portfolios

-It's essential to understand the different types to choose the option that best suits your needs and daily usage habits.
+It is essential to understand the different types to choose the option that best suits your needs and daily use habits.

-The hot wallets They are always connected to the Internet, which facilitates quick and frequent transactions.
+The hot wallets they are always connected to the internet, which makes it easy to carry out fast and frequent transactions.

 Popular examples include mobile apps like MetaMask and web wallets like Coinbase, which combine ease of use with moderate risk.